Introduction

 }

-In order to filter by the connection name the path and request would look like:
+To filter by the connection name the path and request would look like:

 GET /phone_numbers?filter[voice.connection_name]=conn_one HTTP/1.1

-Similarly by connection id:
+Similarly by connection ID:

-GET /phone_numbers?filter[voice.connection_id]=d460a653-8pp6-4061-ae9a-5b8a57339fb4 HTTP/1.1
+GET /regions?filter[voice.connection_id]=d460a653-8pp6-4061-ae9a-5b8a57339fb4 HTTP/1.1

 However, if name